 Just like with a car or a home, every website needs to be maintained over time.
+There are some initial costs to build a website, but that is not all.
 It’s not a one-time job and it takes dedication to keep a site up and running for a long time, while also making it attract more and more visitors.
 Maintaining your site in good condition is not easy, either.
-There are a ton of aspects that you have to take into consideration, including the general website maintenance cost.
+There are a ton of aspects that you have to take into consideration, including the general website maintenance cost while also managing software-related spends.

 The Internet is changing at all times – it doesn’t rest.
 Trends in marketing and technology come and go in the blink of an eye, and there is no wonder why webmasters make changes to their websites so often.
 The trends are pushed and pulled by consumers, whose expectations ultimately dictate what’s going to happen with a website.
 Without users visiting your site, its purpose is lost, and no matter how much money and effort you’ve invested into it, if it is not maintained, the site’s usefulness has come to an end.